 But before we do that, we have a couple of poll questions that we have.
 So, let’s go through a couple of poll questions to see where everyone is in their journey today.
 If everyone can take 10 seconds to pick your choice?
 The question is, which platform are you using?
-Are you using a data lake, a data warehouse, are you using both, or none of the above?
-All right, we’ll close question in three seconds.
+Are you using a data lake, a data warehouse, or are you using both or none of the above?
+All right, we’ll close the question in three seconds.
 All right [inaudible 00:28:00].
 Alright, so almost 50% are using both, which is fantastic.
 And then we have another 26 using the warehouse, and 13.

 Utpal Bhatt (28:13):

 Let’s go with the next question as well, Ashley.
 How large is your current data footprint?
 All right, we can close in three seconds.
 All right, let’s go ahead and close it.
 God, lots and lots of data.
-We have almost two thirds of our audience using upwards of [inaudible 00:28:52] terabytes.
+We have almost two-thirds of our audience using upwards of [inaudible 00:28:52] terabytes.
 That’s great.